Unconscious Bias Course Overview

 The simulation starts with a 1:1 gender ratio at each level.
 Performance-review scores are randomly generated for employees at every level.As you can see the cumulative impact of a tiny bias is enormous.

-You’ve seen how tiny amounts of bias on performance management and promotion.
+You’ve seen how tiny amounts of bias (such as confirmation bias) impact on performance management and promotion.

 We also see it in recruitment – even when a person’s name is the only factor involved.
 Are scientists biased?